pjkw/Portfolio/README.md

 # Version Control

 Making an open world game is a huge undertaking.
-I use Github and Git for version in 90% of all cases.
+I use Github and git for version in 90% of all cases.
 However, with this open world game I moved over to Plastic SCM.

 I did try LFS with Git, and while the solution can work for large projects, I decided to give Plastic SCM a try, the version control company Unity recently purchased.